 A powerful compact speaker

-Pair this Sonos speaker with your Echo Dot to make music listening a simpler experience.
+Pair this Sonos speaker with your Echo Dot to make listening to music a more straightforward experience.

 Now, if you're looking for something quick and cheap, the Oontz Angle 3 is the speaker to get.
 Despite its small size, it offers decent audio that rivals more expensive devices.
 At higher volumes, the bass has been known to struggle.
 One of the things we like about it is the number of colors it comes in.
 Choose from blue, white, orange, red, and of course, black to spice up any room.
 It will last up to 14 hours and work up to 100 feet away from the transmitting device.